alertedsnake/packagetracker/README.rst

 Credits
 ============

-Much of this library is based on `packagetrack`, initially by Scott Torborg.
+Much of this library is based on [packagetrack](https://github.com/storborg/packagetrack) initially by Scott Torborg.

 Installation